 In the first DVD, Andrews lays the foundation for the entire course based upon three principles:

 All works of fiction possess common elements, including Context, Style, and Structure.

 Because of their clarity, children’s stories provide the best opportunities for learning these elements.

-This approach for tackling literature applies to fiction from adult level all the way down to children’s story books.
+This approach for tackling literature applies to fiction from the adult level all the way down to children’s storybooks.
 Since children’s stories are generally easier to work with, Andrews recommends beginning (even with high school students) by analyzing stories written for children.

 To help you get started, Andrews uses a number of literary works to demonstrate how to work through different aspects of analysis and discussion.
-Among this eclectic selection are "Paul Revere's Ride," The Tale of Peter Rabbit, Rikki-Tikki-Tavi, The Adventures of Tom Sawyer, Macbeth, To Kill a Mockingbird, and "Casey at the Bat."
+Among his eclectic selections are "Paul Revere's Ride," The Tale of Peter Rabbit, Rikki-Tikki-Tavi, The Adventures of Tom Sawyer, Macbeth, To Kill a Mockingbird, and "Casey at the Bat."

 You can begin to have Socratic discussions with younger children, assisting them in completing the Story Chart until they are able to do this on their own.
 Older students can follow up with essays or papers that further develop a particular topic.
-Andrews recommends Teaching Writing: Structure and Style's approach for teaching composition skills.)
+Andrews recommends Structure and Style for Students' approach for teaching composition skills.
 The two programs fit together very well.

 The Socratic dialogues generated by this type of learning are effective far beyond the knowledge of literature.
 They teach children how to think and how to express their thoughts.
 Within those dialogues, it will be up to the parent or teacher to introduce his or her own worldview perspective.
 Some of the questions naturally lead into that type of discussion, particularly with certain books.
 Andrews’ recommended reading list includes a wide variety of books while shying away from current popular literature in favor of more classics that are likely to be great for discussion.